Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You know, I often say the Democratic Party right now is kind of like a plane.

-There's, you know, a few people in first class and then a lot of people in economy.
+There's, you know, a few people in first class and then a lot of people in the economy.

-You can fly for free so long as you stay in the back of the plane, right?
+And what their message to the people and economy is, you can fly for free so long as you stay in the back of the plane, right?

 So if you look at the data right now, the Democratic Party's coalition is no longer the multiracial working class like it used to be for so long.